Tampa Bay Downs bettors and fans have an ally in Trakus, the technology system introduced to the Oldsmar oval during the 2011-2012 meeting.

 by antennas programmed to determine each horse's running position and distance from the rail.

-It might sound like something from the imagination of H.G.
-Wells, but the bottom line is that Trakus gives savvy bettors an edge that can fatten their bankrolls!
+To old-timers, it might sound like something from the imagination of science-fiction author Ray Bradbury.
+But the bottom line is that Trakus gives sharp bettors an advantage that can fatten their bankrolls!